sharonchoong/svg-exportJS/README.md

 - [ ] Test external images within SVGs
 - [ ] Set up package.json and publish to npm (jsdom for Node?)

+## Not Supported
+Since `foreignObject` does not contain SVG, it is not supported.

 ## Contributing

 Contributions are very welcome!
 Feel free to flag issues or pull requests.